2019 Toyota Avalon Hybrid Limited

 PERFORMANCE: Pulling Gs and MPGs

 OK this is where I’m supposed to say the Avalon’s aggressive looks do not match up to it’s performance.
-The aforementioned gaping intake that looks like it should be from a 1950s jet fighter (check out the F-86 Sabre my fellow jet geeks, and tell me I’m wrong), the sharp edges and creases – this thing is supposed to fly like an Alpine B7 right?
+The aforementioned gaping intake that looks like it should be from a 1950s jet fighter (check out the F-86 Sabre my fellow jet geeks, and tell me I’m wrong), the sharp edges and creases – this thing is supposed to fly like an Alpina B7 right?

 Well it all depends on your expectations.
 With any Hybrid the metric that matters is not hp but mpg.
 I did not ever expect the Avalon to break loose the rear tires.
 My expectation was the Avalon, especially in Hybrid Limited trim, would pamper me and get over 40mpg.
 Expectations met.